bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 2 1

 Description:
-`CPXV` combines the real parts of two buffers to form the real and imaginary parts of the destination buffer:
+`CPXV` combines the real parts of [processing buffers](syntax#buffers) src and dst to form the real and imaginary parts of dst:

  	DST = COMPLEX(REAL(DST),REAL(SRC))